anandubajith/Ragam20-CA/README.md

 - Update the new UID in `database.rules.json` and `storage.rules` , ( This is important, Otherwise the admin user won't have permissions update data )

+- Seed the database with `database-seed.json` using Firebase console

 - Build and deploy using `yarn deploy`

 </details>